 - Provide the best offering in the marketplace by excelling in a specific dimension of value.
-This requires a value proposition that is compelling and unmatched. - Maintain threshold standards in the other dimensions.
-You can't let performance in other areas slip to the point that it impairs the attractiveness of your unmatched value. - Dominate your market by improving value delivered year after year.
-No company can be the best at everything, so focus on one area in which you can excel. - Build a well-tuned operating model dedicated to improving customer value.
-Improving customer value is the market leader's imperative.
+This requires a value proposition that is compelling and unmatched. - Maintain threshold standards in the other value dimensions.
+You can't let performance in other areas slip to the point that it impairs the attractiveness of your unmatched value. - Dominate your market by improving the value delivered year after year.
+No company can be the best at everything, so focus on one area in which you can excel. - Build a well-tuned operating model dedicated to improving your value in the eyes of your customers.
+Improving value is the market leader's imperative.